Have you heard of inflatable RV skirting & wondering what all the hype is about? Then, we’ve got you covered!

 - Connect the cross-connect pipes to join all tubes together.

-- Attach the 800w air pump and inflate the entire system to about 50% full.
+- Attach the electric air pump and inflate the entire system to about 50% full.

-- Adjust the position of the tubes so they’re all below the perimeter and behind any steps or pipe outlets.
+- Adjust the position of the tubes, so they’re below the perimeter and behind any steps or pipe outlets.

 - Continue to inflate until the entire system is full but still slightly soft to the touch – they will remain in place and allow the air to expand as it gets hotter.
 It will probably take around 5 minutes to inflate, depending on the size of your system.

-- Detach the air pump and insert the plug.
+- Detach the electric air pump and insert the plug.

 - If using tire wedges, step pillows, or buffer pillows, position and inflate them as necessary.